Difegue/LANraragi/tools/Documentation/api-documentation/getting-started.md

 Empty API Keys will **not** work, even if there's no key set in Configuration.
 {% endhint %}

-Private endpoints will be indicated by a 🔑 symbol next to their name in the following section.
+Private endpoints will be indicated by a 🔑 symbol next to their name in the following sections.